-It's strictly prohibited for any participant to receive assistance from a third party between checkpoints.
+It's strictly prohibited for any participant to receive assistance from a third party outside the checkpoint.
 Breaking this rule will cause a minimum of 120 minutes time penalty at the first offense, and disqualification on the second instance.
 The exceptions are:

 - Assistance at the official checkpoints during the race.
-The riders must check in before receiving assistance. - Accidents where a participant has been injured.
-The race administration's ambulance team will come to the scene.
-In these situations, the rider must expect they will have to wait a while.
+The riders must check in before receiving assistance and/or private support before checking out. - Accidents where a participant has been injured.
+The race administration's ambulance team will come to the scene and the rider must wait till the race administration has given their explicit authorization for the rider to continue.
+In these situations, the rider must expect to wait a while.
 If the injuries are deemed severe, the race administration will send for a helicopter. - Riders can share/borrow/lend clothes/spare parts with each other - Riders may stop and purchase food and drinks at "physical installations" such as grocery stores, gas stations and such along the race route.
+Please remember that receiving private support outside the checkpoints is strictly prohibited.